5 Lighting Principles for Parks & Plazas

 AGC Lighting

 Some of the trees and/or bridges in parks and plazas are decorated with light strips to achieve a more beautiful and attractive landscape.
-However, more lights do not mean better lighting experience.
+However, more lights do not mean a better lighting experience.
 It is said that excessive light will reduce visibility paradoxically.
 Moreover, excessive light may cause lighting pollution.
-Except for the amount of light, illumination period should also be taken into account.
+Except for the amount of light, the illumination period should also be taken into account.
 As most parks and plazas are open and available from 6 am to 11 pm, some of the operators will turn off the lighting fixtures during close time.

 Except for former considerations, lighting for parks and plazas seems to be complex and tedious.
-To handle the parks and plazas lighting easier, we would like to talk about the 5 basic lighting principles for parks and plazas.
+To handle the parks and plazas' lighting easier, we would like to talk about the 5 basic lighting principles for parks and plazas.
 In short, parks and plazas should be illuminated with minimum lighting fixtures and lighting levels to avoid lighting pollution and waste of energy.

 parks and plaza